monero-ecosystem/monero-GUI-guide/GUI-tutorial.md

 ![win firewall check](/media/win-firewall-check.png)

-# 1. Choose a language
+# 1. Choose a Language
 ![Language](/media/language_new.png)

 After extracting the package click on `monero-wallet-gui` you'll see a list of available languages, click on the one of your choice and go to the next step.